az-digital/az_quickstart/CONTRIBUTING.md

 You can easily enable them by using the following commands.

 ### Lando
-There is a provided lando tooling for enabling the `devel` module, and enabling theme debugging.
+There is a provided lando tooling for enabling theme debugging.

 Simply use the following command once your site is installed:

 ```
-lando devel
+lando theme-debug
 ```

 ### DDev
-There is a provided ddev tooling for enabling the `devel` module, and enabling theme debugging.
+There is a provided ddev tooling for enabling theme debugging.

 Simply use the following command once your site is installed:

 ```
-ddev devel
+ddev theme-debug
 ```